vacp2p/vac.dev/_posts/2021-06-04-presenting-js-waku.md

 The migration of the Status chat feature to Waku v2 is currently in progress.

 We see the need of such solution in the broader Ethereum ecosystem, beyond Status.
-This is why are building Waku v2 as a decentralised communication platform for all to use and build on.
+This is why we are building Waku v2 as a decentralised communication platform for all to use and build on.
 If you want to read more about Waku v2 and what it aims to achieve, checkout [What's the Plan for Waku v2?](/waku-v2-plan).